Cperm Vault ▸ Research Document ▸ Historical Record

 “Killing” the avatar to sever the arc with Garet Deleting Marty’s role/status in the firm Identity and access revoked; narrative grid reset

-Read as craft, the film’s firing gag performs the same structural function as the WPA’s faked-death closer: it is a ritualized termination of connection.
+This record captures: (i) the WPA (1981) repeating‑keystroke session‑closure motif and preserved artifacts; (ii) a descriptive note of a 1989 film scene that features termination via videophone and mechanical repetition.
+Interpretation: Read as craft, the film’s firing gag performs the same structural function as the WPA’s faked-death closer: it is a ritualized termination of connection.
 One uses corporeal language (death); the other uses corporate language (employment termination).
 Both rely on networked devices to stage the moment and to make the ending feel irrevocable.

 Provenance & Preservation